dgp1130/ctor-exp/README.md

 # ctor-exp

-An experimental implementation of `ctor<T>`, a new paradigm for constructing objects as described [here](https://blog.dwac.dev/posts/constructors/).
-This is implemented as a simple TypeScript library because it's type system is ~~abusable~~ powerfull enough to provide most of the critical features of `ctor<T>`.
+An experimental implementation of `ctor<T>`, a new paradigm for constructing objects as described in [Construct Better](https://blog.dwac.dev/posts/ctor/).
+This is implemented as a simple TypeScript library because it's type system is ~~abusable~~ powerful enough to provide most of the critical features of `ctor<T>`.
 Someone smarter than me could probably do better with a custom compiler or plugin, but this is good enough for an experimental implementation.